 If you owe more than your house is worth and can’t afford your mortgage payments, you may qualify for a short sale.
 Every situation is unique, but in general the basic criteria for qualifying for a short sale are:

 - You owe more on your mortgage than your home is worth.

 - You have a personal financial hardship that will prevent you from making future payments.
-(Examples of hardship include loss of job, divorce, death of a spouse and medical emergency or illness.)
+(Examples of hardship include loss of job, divorce, job relocation, death of a spouse and medical emergency or illness.)